nelsonchaves/programming-bible/Terminal/ssh_key.md

 #### Listing All SSH Keys

-To view all the public SSH keys you have:

 ```zsh
 # List all public SSH keys
 ls ~/.ssh/*.pub
 ```

 #### Copying SSH Key to Clipboard

-To copy your SSH key to the clipboard (useful for adding to remote services like GitHub):

 ```zsh
 # Copy the RSA SSH key to clipboard